Omar Espinosa: Rockernaut Studio (2013–present)

 Rockernaut Studio was founded in Westminster, Colorado by Omar Espinosa.
 It has been up and running now for 2 years.
 Since its launch, Omar has worked with artists such as his former bandmate Ronnie Radke (and his band Falling in Reverse) and Skip the Foreplay.

 Currently, he is working on his solo project "Son of the Empire".
 The EP will feature artists such as Tyler Smith, Ronnie Radke, Max Green, and the album was due to be released in January 2014 with talk of a music video to follow, but a few months later the project was officially cancelled.

 Personal life

-Omar married Jasmine Mikkelsen (now Espinosa) in 2010 and has 4 children.
-He currently resides in Los Angeles.
+Omar married Jasmine Mikkelsen (now Espinosa) in 2010 and has four children.
+He resides in Los Angeles.